shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

     }
 ```

 The `getVersion` method just needs to return your plugin version as a string.
-If you later upload your plugin to the store, shopware will be able to offer customers updates of your plugin depending on the version.
+If you later upload your plugin to the store, Shopware will be able to offer customers updates of your plugin depending on the version.

 `getLabel` should return the name of your plugin in a human readable way - `SwagSloganOfTheDay` might be a bit technical, so we choose `Slogan of the day`.